CNC Milling is more affordable than ever before and there are so many options before you.

 Onefinity does not provide any CAD/CAM software with their machines, this gives you the freedom to choose the software of your choice.

-A couple of suitable software for generating toolpaths for metal milling on CNC are Fusion 360 and Solidworks.
+A couple of suitable software for generating toolpaths for metal milling on CNC is Fusion 360 and Solidworks.

 You can check out the article I wrote on some of the best software for CNC machines to better understand software choices.

 The assembly does not take up much of your time as it is shipped pre-assembled.
-The kit arrives as four different modules.
+The kit arrives in four different modules.